Legion of the United States: Uniforms

+By 10 March 1794 Wayne altered the caps to round hats with bearskin crests, although the sub-legions retained their distinctive binding and plume colors.

-Previous battles had shown that Native Americans would target officers, so Wayne ordered his officers to wear the same uniforms as enlisted soldiers.
+Officers wore cocked hats with no distinctive marks except for the plumes of their respective sub-legions.
+However, previous battles had shown that Native Americans would target officers, so Wayne ordered his officers to wear the caps as the enlisted men in actual service or action.
+Officers also commonly buttoned their coats across the chest.

 Appearance was emphasized.
 Soldiers could receive 20 lashes for a dirty uniform, and soldiers on guard duty had to be clean-shaven with powdered hair.

 Capabilities

 Commissioned officers, non-commissioned officers, and enlisted personnel were trained to fight in separate small units.
 General Wayne's tactics were to fire and move quickly with the light infantry as his front-line forces supported by heavy infantry.
 Additionally, the Legion was taught to move quickly on the enemy so they could not reload, then attack with bayonets.
 The infantry were armed with smoothbore muskets from the Revolutionary War, mostly 1763 or 1777 models of the Charleville musket.
 They were trained to fire a paper cartridge consisting of "one ball and three heavy buckshot," and to aim at the waistband to maximize lethality.
 Wayne even experimented with the touchholes of the muskets to allow fine powder to fall from the breech and fill the pan, allowing his soldiers to reload faster.
 These were issued to the 200 soldiers of the light infantry, which Wayne called "improved infantry," who were taught to take careful aim at individual targets.
 By contrast, regular infantry were trained to form in open order and merely point their weapons towards their enemies to maneuver and fire more quickly.
 Wayne requested copies of General von Steuben's Regulations for the Order and Discipline of the Troops of the United States, which was out of print; he complained that officers from the Revolution were "rather rusty."

 The Legion's 360 riflemen were organized into six companies; two companies were placed at the front and rear of the Legion, and two companies each were assigned to the 3rd and 4th sub-legions to guard the Legion's left and right.
 Wayne required soldiers to be able to hit targets at 200 yards before they could be assigned to a rifle company.
 They were armed with varieties of the long rifle, and dismounted officers were issued light muskets.
 To mitigate the lack of bayonets on rifles, they were also issued bayonet-tipped sticks, which could be unfolded and locked to form spears.